dimmyvi/tigress/draft-art-tigress.md

 ## Second factor authentication for Recipient Credential Provisioning

-- Verical determines need of a second factor to Provision Credential on Recipient device.
+- Vertical determines need of a second factor to Provision Credential on Recipient device.
 This determination is done on the basis of known security properties of the communication method used to send the invitation.
 - Verticals can use PIN codes, presence of Initiator Credential or other mechanisms as second factor.
 - Details of the second factor and policies around use of the second factor is out of scope of this document.